Twice22/Twice22.github.io/_posts/2017-3-24-hingeloss.md

 title: Hinge Loss Gradient Computation
 ---

-When I started to follow *CS231n* course from Stanford as a self-taught person, I was a bit irritated that they weren't more explanations about how we are supposed to compute the gradient of the hinge loss.
-Actually, in the [lecture course](http://cs231n.github.io/optimization-1/ "Optimization") we can see a formula for the gradient of the SVM loss.
+When I started attending *CS231n* class from Stanford as a self-taught person, I was a little annoyed that they were no more explanations on how one is supposed to compute the gradient of the hinge loss.
+Actually, in the [lecture](http://cs231n.github.io/optimization-1/ "Optimization") we can see the formula of the gradient of the SVM loss.
 Although the formula seems understandable, I still thinks we might need to get our hands dirty by doing the math.
-A pdf version of this article can be found at the end

 ## Loss Function
-In this part, I will quickly define the problem according to the data found in the first assignment of CS231n.
+In this part, I will quickly define the problem according to the data of the first assignment of CS231n.
 Let's define our Loss function by:

 $$L_i = \sum\limits_{j \neq y_i}[\ max(0, x_iw_j - x_iw_{y_i} + \Delta)\ ]$$